osteensco/fastTravelCLI/README.md

 fastTravelCLI is a fast, lightweight, and feature rich CD command replacement.

 Typing out a long directory path can be a bit painful.
-Most tools that solve this problem give you less to type but still involve additional steps afterwards.
+Most tools that solve this problem give you less to type but still involve additional steps afterwards. fastTravelCLI allows you to easily save destinations as key-value pairs, and provides simple commands to manage your keys.
-Instead of tracking frequently visited directories, using a fuzzy search, or even a ML model to improve the cd experience, fastTravelCLI allows you to directly save a destination as a key-value pair, then you can fast travel to that location by just using the key you set.

 fastTravelCLI is being continuously improved, check out the issues for new features, support, and integrations in the works.
+Specifically, a fallback matching algorithm is in development for users that want a more automated experience.

 <h1>Installation</h1>